-Jaguar and Land Rover are two of the world's best-known prestige car brands, as well as being among the last survivors of the British automobile industry, even though they are no longer British-owned.
+Jaguar and Land Rover are two of the world's best-known prestige car brands, as well as being among the last survivors of what was once the British automobile industry, even though they are no longer British-owned.
 After several rather unhappy years within the Ford portfolio, they were acquired in 2008 by Tata Group of India, a huge conglomerate with interests in numerous sectors including low cost trucks and passenger cars in its domestic market.
 Jaguar Land Rover plc now operates as a standalone unit within that substantial group, and is its only luxury car business, very much the jewel in Tata's crown.
-The greater freedom it enjoys under Tata's ownership has allowed Jaguar Land Rover to thrive, and it has reported record performance for the past few years.
-Sales soared to £25.8bn in ye Mar 2018, having almost quadrupled in six years.
+The greater freedom it enjoys under Tata's ownership allowed Jaguar Land Rover to thrive, and it had reported record performance for several years until the later 2010s.
+Sales peaked at £25.8bn in ye Mar 2018, having almost quadrupled in six years.
 Combined unit sales topped 614k that year, a best-ever result.
-However, performance has weakened since then, with revenues slipping to £24.2m for ye 2019, and units to 579k, almost entirely as a result of a steep decline in China, previously its biggest market.
+However, performance has weakened significantly since then, with revenues slipping in each of the subsequent years, and settling at £19.7m for ye 2021.
+Unit sales have also plummeted, especially for Jaguar, with combined sales falling by a third to 440k cars in ye 2021.
+That decline was initially the result of a steep decline in China, previously the company's biggest market.
 (Operations there are a joint venture with Chery).
-Bottom line slumped to a £3m loss.
-The US and UK are now the top two territories, with China slipping to 3rd place.
-Unit sales for Land Rover were 398k, to 180k for Jaguar.
-In 2019 unconfirmed rumours began to circulate that Tata Motors was considering a sale of the business, with PSA Groupe named as a potential buyer.
-No further developments have materialised.
-Performance has stabilised in the current year, though the group is still loss-making.
-However, in early 2020, CEO Ralf Speth announced plans to step down by the end of the year; a successor is being sought.
+More recently the fall was exacerabted by the Covid pandemic.
+The company has reported net losses every year since 2019.
+The figure of £1.1bn in ye 2021 brought the combined three-year deficit to almost £4.9bn.
+However, one positive has been that sales in China have improved - it was once again the company's biggest market in ye 2021 at 111k units, narrowly ahead of the US (102k) and UK (83k).
+Unit sales for Land Rover were 342k, to 98k for Jaguar.
+(The Jaguar figure was down 30% on the year before).
+In 2019 unconfirmed rumours began to circulate that Tata Motors was considering a sale of the business, but no further developments have materialised.
+However, in early 2020, CEO Ralf Speth announced plans to step down by the end of the year.
+His successor is Thierry Bolloré (coincidentally the cousin of Vivendi chairman Vincent Bolloré).
 The Jaguar brand was first introduced in Britain after World War II for a line of premium saloons and sports cars.
 After passing through several different owners, including British Leyland, it was privatised in 1984, but acquired by Ford five years later.
 Mainstream car manufacturer Rover Cars was also part of British Leyland for several years.
 It had first introduced its all-terrain Land Rover in 1948.
 Following the break-up of Leyland, Rover was eventually acquired by BMW.
 Land Rover was sold on to Ford in 2000.

 Adbrands Account Assignments tracks account management for the world's leading brands and companies, including details of which advertising agency handles which accounts in which countries for major markets